Breaking

 U.S. tariffs disrupt the tech industry: 8 vital things you need to know | usagoldmines.com

 Look just about anywhere, and you’ll see news of tariffs.
-A trade war has broken out between the U.S. and select countries—the American government is now imposing taxes on goods arriving from China, select products from Canada, and all steel and aluminum imports.
+A trade war has broken out between the U.S. and select countries—the American government is now imposing an increasing number of taxes on goods arriving other countries, including those from China, Taiwan, Vietnam.
+Specific materials have been hit too, like steel and aluminum.

-But while the headlines spout flat numbers like 20 percent on Chinese imports and 25 percent on steel, the tariffs’ effect on tech gear isn’t as clear cut.
+But while the headlines spout flat numbers like a now staggering 54 percent on Chinese imports and 25 percent on steel, the tariffs’ effect on tech gear isn’t as clear cut.
 To understand the whole situation, I spoke with industry insiders.
 What they said is a sobering warning to consumers: We’re about to get hit hard.

 You can read our full rundown on the tech tariffs to understand the deeper details, but if you only have time for the highlights, read on.
 You’ll get up to speed quicker, so you know how to plan your tech purchases for the coming weeks and beyond.